 Roy was a light and a helper to all who knew him.
 His love for the Lord was incredible.
 His loyalty to and love for his family and his many friends were nothing short of inspirational.
 His humor could not be matched.
 Lastly, his love of horseracing was a joy to him, as he was always attempting to play the odds with his economist mind.
 Churchill Downs and Oaklawn were among his favorite places to be with his family and friends.

 Over his lifetime, Roy received three cancer diagnoses and fought them all valiantly with his faith in God and with support from his loving family.
 His fights against testicular cancer, leukemia, and pancreatic cancer were all brave and exemplary.
 His attitude toward the cancer diagnoses can be found in Second Timothy 4:7: "I have fought the good fight, I have finished the race, and I have kept the faith."
 Roy has run his race.
 And he has done so with faith, with love, with courage, and with excellence.

 A Celebration of Roy's Race will be held at 11 a.m. on Saturday, June 29, in the Fellowship Hall of the Lakeside United Methodist Church and officiated by Pastor "Buddy" Ratliff.
-In lieu of flowers, Roy requests memorials be made to Saint Jude Children's Research Hospital or a charity of your choice.To send flowers to the family of Dr. Roy Howsen, please visit Tribute Store
+In lieu of flowers, Roy requests memorials be made to Saint Jude Children's Research Hospital or a charity of your choice.To send flowers to the family or plant a tree in memory of Dr. Roy Howsen, please visit Tribute Store